 Orifice jets hitting no closer than 3’ from back wall, collection channel full.

-Rotate orifices in fish screens slots weekly (6 open).

 Orifice valves are either fully open or closed.

-Backflush orifices in the bulkhead slots every four hours and more frequently if required.
+Backflush orifices in the bulkhead slots at least daily and more frequently if required.
 During periods of high fish and debris passage, April 1 through August 15, orifices should be inspected and back-flushed more frequently as determined by the project biologist, to keep orifices clean.
 If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% peak turbine efficiency range to minimize orifice plugging problems.

-If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per 8-hour shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
+If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per 12-hour shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
 The project biologist will determine the frequency of automatic orifice cycling and back-flushing to maintain clear orifices.

-Make-up water valves and associated float controls operational and maintaining stable channel flow.
+North make-up water valve and associated controls operational and maintaining stable channel flow in conjunction with primary dewaterer (PDW).

 2.3.2.4.
 Transportation Facilities.

-42" and 72" sluice gates operational; 42” separator remote controller switch fully operational.
+Water supply throttling valve and 42" drain sluice gate operational.

-Maintain stable water conditions in upwell and separator.
-No holes, broken wires, or gaps in inclined screen.
+Maintain stable water conditions in water supply upwell and separator.
 Operate separator and fish distribution system as designed.

 Crowder screen brushes should be maintained in good operating condition, with no holes or sharp edges on crowder screens.
 Crowders should be in good operating condition.